 Another thing I love about these is that they aren’t painful after wearing for an extended period.
 They sit comfortable in the ear while providing you with the hearing protection you need out on the bike.

-With this set of earplugs you get a convenient carrying case.
+With the MUDEELA High Fidelity Earplugs you get a convenient carrying case.
 Included is a set of concert ear plugs, foam ear plugs, and silicone earplugs.
 Try them all out to find the best style for your riding experience.

 Eargasm High-Fidelity Earplugs (Best Motorcycle Ear Plugs For Wind Noise)